mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 - It works for both light and dark mode.
 - It can be disabled at any time without impacting the structure of the components.
 - It is an opt-in feature.
 If you don't use it, the extra CSS variables won't be included in the production style sheet.
-- It doesn't alter the styles of the children if you explicitly specify the `color` prop on them.
+- Some children can be excluded from the color inversion, see ["skip color inversion on a child"](#skip-color-inversion-on-a-child) section.

 ### Trade-offs